kaizen-ai/kaizenflow/docs/Documentation_about_guidelines.md

 ### Process

 - Download Google document as docx
-- Convert it to markdown using `convert_docx_to_markdown.py`.
-This command should be run directly under the target output directory for the Markdown file, in order to generate correct image links.
-Otherwise, you'll need to manually fix the image links.
+- Convert it to markdown using `convert_docx_to_markdown.py`

-  Usage:
+- Usage:
   ```
   > ../dev_scripts/convert_docx_to_markdown.py --docx_file Tools_Docker.docx --md_file Tools_Docker.md
   ```
+  - This command should be run directly under the target output directory for the Markdown file, in order to generate correct image links.
+Otherwise, you'll need to manually fix the image links.
+  - File names can't contain any spaces.
+Therefore, use underscores `_` to replace any spaces.

 ### Cleaning up converted markdown